A low-order automatic domain splitting approach for nonlinear uncertainty mapping: Numerical simulations

 The accuracy of the representation is qualitatively confirmed by the distribution of the \acrshort{mc} samples and quantified in Table~\ref{tab:LOADS_vs_MC}.
 The table shows a comparison between the single-set (\textit{``1 set''} superscript) approach and the \acrshort{loads} algorithm in terms of errors in position $\varepsilon_{p}^{bd}$ and velocity $\varepsilon_{v}^{bd}$.
-These errors are computed by uniformly sampling the edges of each set (1 for the first approach, several for the \acrshort{loads}) with $n_{edge}$ samples per edge, and then computing the root mean square of the difference between pointwise propagation (our reference) and polynomial evaluation.
+These errors are computed by uniformly sampling the edges of each set (one for the first approach, several for the \acrshort{loads}) with $n_{edge}$ samples per edge, and then computing the root mean square of the difference between pointwise propagation (our reference) and polynomial evaluation.
 More specifically, let us define with $\bm{x}^{(k)}_{0,l}$ the generic sample drawn at time $t_0$ from the set $k$ of $M_0$ and $\left[\bm{x}^{(k)}(t_f)\right]$ the element of $M_f$ mapping the sample from $t_0$ to $t_f$.
 Let us define with $\hat{\bm{x}}_{f,l}^{(k)}$ the mapping of $\bm{x}^{(k)}_{0,l}$ through $\left[\bm{x}^{(k)}(t_f)\right]$ and $\bm{x}_{f,l}^{(k)}$ the result of pointwise propagation, i.e. $\bm{x}_{f,l}^{(k)}=\bm{G}\left(\bm{x}^{(k)}_{0,l},t_f\right)$.
 Let us now consider the generic root mean square error as

-where $\odot$ indicates the Hadamart (component-wise) product between the two vectors, while the double summation is performed element-wise, and $n_{set}$ is the number of sets.
+where $\odot$ indicates the Hadamard (component-wise) product between the two vectors, while the double summation is performed element-wise, and $n_{set}$ is the number of sets.
 As a result, the errors $\varepsilon_{p}^{bd}$ and $\varepsilon_{v}^{bd}$ are computed as

 The results of the single-set representation show two evident trends.
 The first one is that the accuracy decreases with the number of revolutions.
 This drop in accuracy is apparent when comparing two consecutive passages approaching the pericenter (lines 1 and 3) or the apocenter (lines 2 and 4).
 This result is expected as the uncertainty set tends to stretch, thus preventing the single second-order set from describing it accurately.
 The trend of the error, however, is not monotonic.
 Indeed, errors drastically decrease when passing from the pericenter to the apocenter (compare line 1 with line 2, or line 3 with line 4).
 This is an expected result as the nonlinearities are stronger close to the pericenter, and decrease while departing from it.